-Furthermore, he referred to "a recurring theme in Mr Depp's evidence," which characterised Heard' as a "gold-digger" by having multiple affairs and crafting "a hoax and that she had done this as an 'insurance policy."
-The judge rejected this characterisation.
+Furthermore, he referred to "a recurring theme in Mr Depp's evidence," which characterized Heard as a "gold-digger" by having multiple affairs and crafting "a hoax and that she had done this as an 'insurance policy."
+The judge rejected this characterization.

-After the ruling came in, Depp’s lawyers said they would appeal the ruling and referred to the judgement as “perverse as it is bewildering.”
+After the ruling came in, Depp's lawyers said they would appeal the ruling and referred to the judgment as “perverse as it is bewildering.”